Finnhub-Stock-API/finnhub-go/docs/DefaultApi.md

 Quote

 <p>Get quote data for stocks.
 Constant polling is not recommended.
-Use websocket if you need real-time update.</p><p> Real-time stock prices for international markets are supported for Enterprise clients via our partner's feed. <a href=\"mailto:support@finnhub.io\">Contact Us</a> to learn more.</p>
+Use websocket if you need real-time update.</p><p> This endpoint only provide real-time data for US stocks.
+Real-time stock prices for international markets are supported for Enterprise clients via our partner's feed. <a href=\"mailto:support@finnhub.io\">Contact Us</a> to learn more.</p>

 ### Required Parameters